ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-2.md

 }
 ```

-There are a few new things in the above “if” statement that we need to go over.
-The first thing is what's in the “if” statement's parentheses.
-The “||” is the “or” operator and allows us to make more complex decisions.
-What this says is if “err” exists OR “results.length” is zero then execute the code.
-The “===” returns true if both sides of the “===” are the same.
+There are a few new things in the above "if" statement that we need to go over.
+The first thing is what's in the "if" statement's parentheses.
+The "||" is the "or" operator and allows us to make more complex decisions.
+What this says is if "err" exists OR "results.length" is zero then execute the code.
+The "===" returns true if both sides of the "===" are the same.
 It equates to  false otherwise.

 Now let's go to the second line.
-We are again using the “or” operator, but in a slightly different way.
-In this case, we are giving default text to output if “err” doesn't exist.
-If “err”' exists, “console.log()” will be passed the “err” variable.
-If the “err” variable is undefined, then the text 'No tweet found.' will be passed to “console.log()” instead.
+We are again using the "or" operator, but in a slightly different way.
+In this case, we are giving default text to output if "err" doesn't exist.
+If "err"' exists, "console.log()" will be passed the "err" variable.
+If the "err" variable is undefined, then the text 'No tweet found.' will be passed to "console.log()" instead.

 Restart your server and visit a tweet edit page for an id that doesn't exist yet.
 Assuming you don't haven't created many tweets, visit http://127.0.0.1:8080/tweets/1000/edit and it should redirect to the homepage.